Cheese spread: Varieties

 Many types of cheese spreads exist, such as almogrote, Liptauer, cervelle de canut and tirokafteri, among others.

 United States

 In the United States, beer cheese spread is a traditional food of the U.S. state of Kentucky.
 Pimento cheese is a food in the cuisine of the Southern United States that has been referred to as the "pâté of the south" and "Carolina caviar".
 Port wine cheese is mass-produced in the United States under several brands.
 Pub cheese is a soft cheese spread that is a traditional bar snack in the United States.
 Additional U.S. cheese spreads include benedictine, cold pack cheese and cup cheese.
+A cheese ball is a type of cheese spread.

 Pasteurized process cheese spread

 Pasteurized process cheese spread is a pasteurized processed cheese product prepared using one or more cheeses, additional ingredients and sometimes food additives such as emulsifiers (e.g. potassium phosphate and tartrate) and food stabilizers to limit product separation (e.g. carrageenan and xanthan gum).
 Cream, milkfat, sweeteners, water, salt, various seasonings and artificial color are sometimes used as ingredients.
 In the United States, the amount of cheese products used in pasteurized process cheese spread must be at least 51 percent, must contain at least 20 percent milkfat, and the moisture content must be between 44 percent to 60 percent, not exceeding 60 percent.
 Pasteurized process cheese spread is prepared by heating the ingredients and then pouring the mixture into various molds and containers to cool and become solid.
 After cooling occurs, the product is then packaged.